loafer-mka/version-stamper/README.md

 - Windows cmd script (assigned environment variables)

+- a single text string with version information (INFO plugin); it can be convenient for tools automatically collecting information about versions of different components

+- Markdown text representing the version information in the table form, accompanied by a repository log of the last few commits (up to 10 entries)

 To support another language or an alternative representation of the version stamp, you need to change or add the corresponding plugin.